 We don't recommend cholesterol testing for people at younger ages because the advice is the same no matter what the cholesterol level: Exercise regularly, eat a healthy diet, and don't smoke.

-At Group Health, we look at the ratio of total blood cholesterol divided by HDL (the "good" cholesterol).
+At Kaiser Permanente, we look at the ratio of total blood cholesterol divided by HDL (the "good" cholesterol).
 This is the most accurate way to estimate your risk of health problems.